rmunroe/appian-mongoDbConnectedSystem/docs/_build/html/_sources/introduction.rst.txt

 .. todo:: Add expression example of using Binary CDT

 It is highly recommended that you use this CDT when creating your own CDTs that represent the MongoDB Documents used in your application.

+..
   Using it also helps convert Appian Dictionaries representing MongoDB Documents to Mongo-friendly JSON using the ``mdb_tojson`` function, and the ``mdb_tojson`` function will return this value as well.

-See the ``{urn:com:appian:types:MCSD}MCSD_Customer`` CDT in the demo application for example.